Stacey Tinsley, Bossier Press-Tribune

 Organizers said the project not only commemorates America’s 250th anniversary but also celebrates the people, traditions and stories that make Bossier Parish unique.

-When the capsule is reopened in 2076, future residents will have the opportunity to discover firsthand how the community lived, celebrated and looked toward the future during one of the nation’s most historic milestones.
+When the capsule is reopened in 2076, future residents will have the opportunity to discover firsthand how the community lived, celebrated and looked toward the future during one of the nation’s most significant milestones.